HmbleCreator/rag-chatbot/README.md

-Got it!
-Here's the updated README file with the demo section placed right after the features:

----

 # RAG-Chatbot

 This is a Flask-based chat application that provides functionalities such as managing chat sessions, handling PDF uploads, processing documents, selecting models for generating responses, and retrieving chat history.